eblume/hermes/CONTRIBUTING.rst

 Before you submit any work, please run the full linting setup to ensure that code linters (mypy, black, pep8, etc.) pass on the code.
 SUBMISSIONS THAT DO NOT LINT WILL NOT BE ACCEPTED.
-If you've run `pipenv update` you should get all of these 'for free' with no further action required on your part.
+If you've run `poetry install` you should get all of these 'for free' with no further action required on your part.
 You may notice that `git commit` runs the linters for you, as is expected.
-You may wish to integrate these linters with your editor for live linting, if you use `vim`, I recommend syntastic: https://github.com/vim-syntastic/syntastic.
+If they do not, make sure you have run `pre-commit install`.
+You may wish to integrate these linters with your editor for live linting, if you use `vim`, I recommend
+syntastic: https://github.com/vim-syntastic/syntastic.
 Then add something like this to your `.vimrc`:

-    let g:syntastic_python_checkers=['flake8', 'python, 'mypy]
+    let g:syntastic_python_checkers=['flake8', 'python, 'mypy']

 Special Thanks